Conditioning on an extreme component: Model consistency with regular variation on cones: The CEV model and standard regular variation

-for Borel subsets $\Lambda $ of the unit sphere in $\E^*$. \end{itemize} Note that for classical multivariate extreme value theory, $S$ is a finite measure which we may take to be a probability measure without loss of generality.
-However, when $\E^*=\Enb$, $S$ is NOT necessarily finite.
-This is because absence of the horizontal axis boundary in $\Enb$ implies the unit sphere is not compact.
+In classical multivariate extreme value theory, $S$ is a finite measure which we may take to be a probability measure without loss of generality.
+However, when $\E^*=\Enb$, $S$ is \textit{not} necessarily finite because absence of the horizontal axis boundary in $\Enb$ implies the unit sphere is not compact.